-The Great Hall of Oakham Castle is the finest surviving example of Norman domestic architecture in Europe.
+The Great Hall of Oakham Castle is free to enjoy and is the finest surviving example of Norman domestic architecture in Europe, displaying fascinating collection of decorative horseshoes given by visiting royalty over hundreds of years.

 It was built between 1180 and 1190.
 The surviving structure is the impressive Great Hall of the Castle, where banquets and courts would have been held.
 Due to its small size, Oakham Castle does not represent the traditional image of a castle.
 However, what is now called Oakham Castle was originally the Great Hall of a much larger fortified manor house.
 This had many of the traditional features of a castle such as a curtain wall, a gatehouse and a drawbridge with iron chains.
 There is also historical and archaeological evidence to suggest that Oakham Castle possessed towers at strategic points along the walls as well as a moat.